ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 ![](PCBs_files/figure-gfm/pcb-boston-harbor2-1.png)<!-- -->

-This graph compares the locations with the highest concentrations of PCBs.
+\##Visualizing Specific PCB Concentrations \### PCB Summary Statistics of Locations With Highest Concentrations This graph identifies the locations with the highest concentrations of PCBs.

 ``` r
 Summary_Organics %>%